ginstrom/paladin-novel/cline_docs/characters.md

 *   **Key Actions/Events:**
     *   Worshipped by Sim.
     *   Calls Silviana to find and teach Gond (Ch 11).
-    *   Grants divine power to Gond as her paladin (Ch 6-16).
+    *   Grants divine power to Gond as her paladin (Ch 6-21).
     *   Ancient alliance with Turin preserved by dwarves (historical).
+    *   Divine power enables healing of shadow-touched wound (Ch 20).
 *   **Relationships:**
     *   Deity worshipped by Sim and Silviana.
     *   Divine patron of Gond's paladin calling.
     *   Ancient partner to Turin in original Marshal Order.
+    *   Recognized by Circle of Whispers as active divine force.
 *   **Current Status/Location:** Divine entity, actively supporting Gond's mission.

 ## Borin